nodejs/node/doc/api/process.md

 * Returns: {bigint}

-The `bigint` version of the [`process.hrtime()`][] method returning the current high-resolution real time in a `bigint`.
+The `bigint` version of the [`process.hrtime()`][] method returning the current high-resolution real time in nanoseconds as a `bigint`.

 Unlike [`process.hrtime()`][], it does not support an additional `time` argument since the difference can just be computed directly